ronanbss/ronanbss/README.md

 👋 Hi, I’m @ronanbss
-I’m interested in mobile and backend development!
+Hello, my name is Ronan.
+I am currently studying front-end development using Nest.JS and Mobile Development with Kotlin.
-I’m currently learning Mobile with Kotlin.
+I have wide experience in Outsystems development and with Backend development using python.

 📫 How to reach me: